 Specialist Experience and Skills

-I have extensive experience supporting students with additional learning needs: autism (including high functioning), dyslexia, dyspraxia, dyscalculia, ADHD, EAL/ ESL, numerous other SEN/ SEND, SEMH, SEBD, PDA; devising and advising schools and professionals of individual learning needs, strategies, equipment and exam access; working in close liaison with school teachers, SENCo, heads of department, school head, specialist professionals and parents.
+I have extensive experience supporting students with additional learning needs: autism, ADHD, dyslexia, EAL/ ESL, language delay, challenging behaviour, speech and communication difficulties, autism (including high functioning), visual or hearing impairments, dyslexia, dyspraxia, dyscalculia, numerous other SEN/ SEND, SEMH, SEBD, PDA; devising and advising schools and professionals of individual learning needs, strategies, equipment and exam access; working in close liaison with school teachers, SENCos, heads of department, school head, specialist professionals and parents.

 My experience boosting confidence and self-esteem: I am extremely empathetic and sensitive to the needs of learners.
 I am very observant and work both with the child and parents.
 Students feel understood and co-operate well with me.
 From the outset they receive positive feedback, suggestions and new strategies to make learning and completing tasks easier for them.
 Initial screening are not formal tests, but observing how a student works – and I will help them as required!
 Out of this new strategies and better ways of working are identified and shared with the young person, who then realises they can do tasks.
 Further practice is given, short homework tasks and reminders, and very quickly their levels of confidence and self-esteem rise.